kishtarn555/CityCrafterAddonResources/README.md

 ## Notice

-There's a not included folder with path textures/blocks/copyrighted/ that I cannot share and you need to find/make a replacement
+There are some textures in a not included folder with path 'textures/blocks/copyrighted'.
+I cannot share and you need to find/make a replacement

 * textures/blocks/copyrighted/concrete_aqua
 * textures/blocks/copyrighted/concrete_pale_blue